 No Dial Tone: Fixed Phone Troubleshooting

-If your Home / Office Phone has no dial tone, it's important to identify whether the problem is caused by faulty equipment, wiring or a problem with the telephone line.
+If your Home Phone has no dial tone, it's important to identify whether the problem is caused by faulty equipment, wiring or a problem with the telephone line.

 - If you have an NBN telephone service - see this article instead.

-To eliminate the possibility of faulty equipment & handsets follow these steps or watch the video which has helpful tips to troubleshoot this kind of problem.
+To eliminate the possibility of faulty equipment & handsets follow the steps below.

 Check if there is a known problem with the Optus Network in your area.
 You can check here.